taion/scroll-behavior/README.md

 $ npm install history scroll-behavior
 ```

-You may also want to install [React Router](https://github.com/reactjs/react-router) to obtain a complete routing solution for React that works with `history`.
+You may also want to install [React Router](https://github.com/reactjs/react-router) to obtain a complete routing solution for React that works with history.

 ### Scroll behaviors